aptos-foundation/AIPs/aips/aip-41.md

 > Has this change being audited by any auditing firm?

-No, and it would be wise for security firms to look over the API and reason through how it might be mis-used.
+No, and it would be wise for security firms to look over the `randomness` API and reason through how it might be mis-used.

 > Any potential scams?
 What are the mitigation strategies?
 > Any security implications/considerations?